 As Hippocrates said: “Let food be thy medicine and medicine be thy food.”

 Nourishing the mind and the body keeps us growing and well.
-It really comes down to the fact that we are either growing healthy cells and minds or simply and slowly deteriorating, dying.
+It really comes down to the fact that we are either growing healthy cells and minds or simply and slowly deteriorating, and dying.

 We can live without food for weeks, but we can only live without water for days.

 We live on a planet which is covered by around 70% water and there is a vast amount of water beneath the surface.
-Earth often referred to as the blue planet and our body reflects that.
+Earth is often referred to as the blue planet and our body reflects that.

-The liquids most children get are all infused with chemicals for colouring, flavouring and preserving along with sugar (the biggest killer) or sugar supplements that the body must separate from the water.
+The liquids most children get are infused with chemicals for colouring, flavouring and preserving along with sugar (the biggest killer) or sugar supplements that the body must separate from the water.
 The body needs energy for that and in the case of people with neurological conditions *already lacking vital energy* including nerve energy, it depletes their energy further.

-The little girl loved water and often asked for it, but mom insisted to give her a thick milk replacement; recommended by their consultant which the child rejected on regular basis.
+The little girl loved the water and often asked for it, but her mom insisted to give her a thick milk replacement; recommended by their consultant which the child rejected on regular basis.
 There was a constant battle between mother and child, simply because the mother was led to believe that this was the best and the right thing to do.

 Lunchboxes of children often contains the following: jam sandwich, crisps, flavoured yoghurt, chocolate bar, sweetened drink, or banana, sandwich with meat and cheese, crisps etc.